alibenpeng/WNKmaster/README.md

 I made this in my spare time, often while voluntarily incapacitated, as kind of a "lightning rod" project, where I can make all the mistakes I can't afford to make at work, so expect a lot of them.

 ### Hardware
-The computing part is built around a Raspberry Pi Pico (or Pico 2), because I had one collecting dust, and it has two I2C independent peripherals, which means it supports two tools without going through an external multiplexer.
+The computing part is built around a Raspberry Pi Pico (or Pico 2), because I had one collecting dust, and it has two independent I2C peripherals, which means it supports two tools without going through an external multiplexer.
 It still might benefit from a bit of input protection on those pins, but here's living dangerously.
 Also, the original Weller stations run the I2C busses and VDD for the tools at 5V, which I'm not sure is even in spec for the EEPROM and ADC in the tools.
 Anyway, this thing obviously runs everything at 3.3V, and I haven't had any problems with it yet.

 The power stage is more or less a simplified clone of a WX2, which uses a 24V AC mains transformer with center tap, but can be easily modified to work with any power source imaginable, even a USB-C-PD trigger board from Aliexpress.
 Just ditch the rectifier diodes, and connect your power supply to the 12V and/or 24V rails directly.

 The display board accepts a Nokia 5110 display, but with a slightly different pinout than the ones typically found on google.
 Be aware of that, or just change the display board according to your needs.
 The KiCAD files are all there.

 ### Software
 The code is a mess.
 I really made all this up as I went along.
 There is no real design, no architecture, no nothing.
 It started out as something that just tried to make some sense of the ADC readings and put out some PWM.
 Then I started adding on features without thinking.
 Also, I sometimes had to abandon the project for weeks at a time, which didn't help, either.
 Expect lots of gratuitously complicated code, memory leaks and access violations.

 This being said, it mostly works and can do all the things listed in the features section.
-The only thing not implemented yet is the "performance" feature.
-I imagine this to be some kind of "soft start" for the heaters, that will reduce the maximum PWM value when they're cold.
+The only thing not implemented yet is the *performance* feature.
+I imagine this to be some kind of *soft start* for the heaters, that will reduce the maximum PWM value when they're cold.

 To build it, you need a reasonably recent (tested with 2.3.2) Arduino-IDE, with a Raspberry Pi Pico board package and all the necessary libraries installed, and in `Tools->Flash Size` you need to choose a setting that includes some space for a file system.
 Doesn't really matter, which.
 If you want to use this with anything other than a center tapped AC mains transformer, you also need to set `HEATER_METHOD_PWM` to 1 in `wnk_master.h`.